LawsonDaiki/LawsonDaiki/README.md

 In March of 2020, I started studying programming in Harvard's CS50 course and felt in love with coding 🌟

-My focus is to be a mobile developer.
-You can see in my repositories that I've made some mobile apps using React Native :stuck_out_tongue_winking_eye:
+My focus is to be a mobile developer :grin: You can see in my repositories that I've made some mobile apps using React Native :stuck_out_tongue_winking_eye:

 I have a degree in Civil Engineering and had been working with product design and CNC machines :blush: